Home Page

 Died at Holmhead, Langholm.
 Informant his son Charles from Mill Hill, Dryfesdale.

-At Holmhead, here, on the 30th ult, Charles Crerar, in his 81st year."
+"Death At Holmhead here, on the 30th ult., Charles Crera, in his 81st year."

 19. Margaret DONALDSON